AtariDHD/CSS_Plus_HTML/README.md

 CSS+HTML
 ======================

-Chrome/Chromium extension that allows you to capture the user-authored CSS or computed styles of the current inspected element along with the markup for the element and its children.
+Chrome/Chromium extension that allows you to capture the page author or computed styles of the current inspected element along with the markup for the element and its children.

 ![Screenshot](https://github.com/ifugu/CSS_Plus_HTML/blob/master/img/screenshot.png?raw=true)